|

 and less than 200 mg of dietary cholesterol per day.
 What exactly does this mean?

-For a 2000-calorie diet, 7% corresponds to about 15 grams of saturated fat, but
+For a 2000-calorie diet, 7% corresponds to about 15 grams (about one tablespoon) of saturated fat, but

 to make sense of this information, you need to know the difference between "saturated",